In Sri Lanka, Tensions Are High Amid Fears Of More Violence

 On Thursday, the official death count was reduced, to approximately 253 people.
 Authorities had previously said that more than 350 people had been killed.
 The discrepancy added to questions about the government's competence.

 Parts of the government had been warned that attacks were possibly imminent, but failed to act.
-That revelation has led to finger pointing, including from President Maithripala Sirisena, who said that his defense and police chiefs did not share the information with him.
+That revelation has led to finger-pointing, including from President Maithripala Sirisena, who said that his defense and police chiefs did not share the information with him.
 Defense Secretary Hemasiri Fernando has resigned.

 ISIS has claimed responsibility for the attacks but has not offered proof of its involvement.
-According to Sri Lanka's deputy defense minister, most of the attackers were "well-educated" and came from "middle-class" backgrounds.
+According to Sri Lanka's deputy defense minister, most of the attackers were "well-educated" and came from "middle class" backgrounds.